I wanted a trophy boyfriend

 That is my proof!
 My evidence that if I can’t find a decent reason to reject someone, I’ll just make something up.

-The second time around, after the first break-up, I no longer needed to reject him by fabricating annoying quirks.
+The second time around, after the first break-up, I no longer needed to reject him by fabricating insanely annoying quirks.
 There was no need.
 He had proved himself more than capable of rejecting me.

 It appeared that someone needed to be doing the rejecting in my relationships.